 We also tested two versions of the inference rule for VP.
 The first one has the knowledge of the precision of the target item in the current trial, and the second version only has the knowledge of the average precision at the current set size.
 The fitting result showed that the version which only has knowledge of the average precision performed better, as shown in Figure 5, which was in contradict to the previous study (Keshvari et al., 2013).
 We used the VP model with the inference rule which only has knowledge of the mean precision of the current set size.

-The model fitting results are shown in Figure 3, 4, and 5.
 Overall, all the models were able to fit the similarity gradient effect for change probes, and the set-size effect for the same probes.
 However, only the IM was able to predict the worse performance of the intrusion probes compared to the new probes.
 The goodness-of-fit showed that IM was the best fitting model for both experiments.
 On average, the IM won over the SA and the VP by 29.55 and 23.89 AIC points per participant; see Table 2 for the summary of the goodness of fits.
 The SA and the VP fitted the data poorly mostly because they failed to accommodate the intrusion cost, and the fitting algorithm had to compromise between reproducing the performance on intrusion probes and new probes.

 The failure of predicting the intrusion cost is due to the fact that the SA and VP models have no mechanism for generating an elevated chance of retrieving colors similar to the non-target colors.
 In both models the non-target features play no role in predicting the distribution of retrieved colors.
 This results in the same prediction for both intrusion probes and new probes.
 The IM, in contrast, predicts that non-target features are retrieved more often than new features because non-targets receive activation at retrieval.
 As a consequence, features matching an intrusion probe are more likely to be retrieved than features matching a new probe.
 This enables the IM to explain the intrusion cost.